 In response, perhaps literature offers a kind of consolation prize for the plain.
 They might not experience the fire and passion of the gorgeous, but neither do they suffer their dramatic and tragic downfall.
 Or are these more ordinarily modern characters just a reflection of reality, and the small events and circumstances that make a life?

 Ultimately, I am happy that, in modern literature, there seems to be less moral value ascribed to beauty.
-As in life, beauty is a portent of a happy ever after, or of great tragedy; it is just one small part of a woman’s story.
+As in life, beauty is not a portent of a happy ever after, or of great tragedy; it is just one small part of a woman’s story.